-Founded in 2001, ISR provides an internationally accredited education in English to students aged 2-18 (preschool through Grade 12).
+Founded in 1997, ISR provides an internationally accredited education in English to students aged 2-18 (preschool through Grade 12).
 In order to fulfill our mission, time spent at ISR is not solely focussed on academic education but also on social and cultural events which are equally important to developing the whole student.

 Throughout the year the ISR students participate in a variety of events, some of which are whole school and some are divisional.
 The expectation is that all students are actively involved in these special events as each experience has been carefully designed to develop an aspect of our school's mission.
-These events could include, but are not limited to: Sausage Sizzle, Independence Day, Winter Festival, Shadow Day, STEM Days, International Festivities and Jāṇi.